YosefHayim/Udemy-Clone-Ron-Ben-IITC-2025/client/README.md

 ### General Logic Fixes

-- **Verify Code**: If an error is shown during verification, stop the loading button.
+- **Verify Code**: If an error is shown during verification, stop the loading button.✅
 - **Join by Course ID (API)**: On the server side, wait until all course IDs are checked before proceeding for a specific user.
 - **Go to Course**: Ensure course is initialized before reaching the payment stage.
 - **If Navigated Course View Is Undefined**: Handle gracefully with a return fallback.